-- Equilibrium between the elements of the remuneration: each element of the remuneration shall be grounded and shall correspond to the general interest of the Company. - Benchmark: this remuneration must be assessed, whenever possible, in relation to the company's industry and market, and be proportionate to the company's situation, while paying attention to any inflationary effects.
+- Equilibrium between the elements of the remuneration: each element of the remuneration shall be grounded and shall correspond to the general interest of the Company. - Benchmark: this remuneration must be assessed, whenever possible, in relation to the company's industry and market, and be proportionate to the company's situation, while paying attention to any inflationary effects. - Consistency: the remuneration of the executive corporate officers must be determined consistently with that of the Company's other managers and employees. - Understandability: the rules shall be simple and transparent; the performance criteria used to establish the variable part of the remuneration or, as appropriate, for the attribution of options or bonus shares, shall be linked to the performance of the Company, be aligned with the Company's objectives and be demanding, explainable, and sustainable.
+They must include details, without compromising the confidentiality that may be warranted for certain items.

-- Consistency: the remuneration of the executive corporate officers must be determined consistently with that of the Company's other managers and employees. - Understandability: the rules shall be simple and transparent; the performance criteria used to establish the variable part of the remuneration or, as appropriate, for the attribution of options or bonus shares, shall be linked to the performance of the Company, be aligned with the Company's objectives and be demanding, explainable, and sustainable.
-They must include details, without compromising the confidentiality that may be warranted for certain items. - Proportionality: the mix between compensation and stock options and bonus share awards must be balanced and take into account the Company's overall interest, as well as market practices and managers' performances. - Transparency: under French law, all components of compensation paid to corporate officers must be disclosed in the corporate governance report.
-The weighting of different criteria applied to variable compensation is disclosed to shareholders.
+Proportionality: the mix between compensation and stock options and bonus share awards must be balanced and take into account the Company's overall interest, as well as market practices and managers' performances.